macro187/verbot/readme.md

 verbot
 ======

-A tool for managing version numbers using Semantic Versioning, assembly attributes, and Git
+A tool for managing version numbers for C# projects using Semantic Versioning and Git

 Synopsis